 A TSP annuity is a life annuity contract purchased using funds from your TSP account.

-The standard transaction transfers your money to MetLife, the sole annuity provider for the TSP, in exchange for a guaranteed stream of monthly payments for the rest of your life.
-One of the common types of annuities, this standard transaction is known as a single life annuity.
+The standard transaction exchanges your lump-sum payment for a guaranteed stream of monthly payments for the rest of your life.
+This standard transaction is known as a single life annuity, a common type of annuity.

 A joint life annuity is also available.
-This option guarantees a monthly payment to you and a spouse (or someone you designate other than a spouse) for the rest of your lives.
+This option guarantees a monthly payment to you and a spouse, or another second party for the rest of your lives.
 Since a joint life payment stream covers two people and is likely to last longer than a single life stream, the amount of the payment is typically lower.

-What Happens to the Annuity When You Die?
+What Happens to a TSP When You Die?

-With a TSP annuity, if you die with money left in your annuity, MetLife will keep the remaining funds.
+If you die with money left in your TSP annuity, the annuity provider keeps the remaining funds.

 However, in qualifying circumstances, there are two optional features that provide some value to beneficiaries: a cash refund feature and a 10-year certain feature.
 If you choose either of these options, the monthly annuity payments you receive will automatically be reduced.